 Step 2.
 Select specific contacts or a group of contacts.
 Click the Export button in the toolbar at the top of the interface.

 Step 3.
 A dialog box will appear.
-Click the Options button in the bottom left corner.
 Click the Format dropdown menu and select the format you need.

 Step 4.
 Click Save.